Academic Regulations and Procedures

 The Normal Progress requirement described above is not to be confused with the Normal Academic Progress requirement for Financial Aid.
 The former has to do with academic standing, the latter with receipt of financial aid.

-Probation is not a necessary step before disqualification.
+Academic notice is not a necessary step before disqualification.
 If a student becomes subject to disqualification, the complete record of grades and other accomplishments will be carefully reviewed by the responsible faculty authorities of the student’s School or, for undecided/undeclared students, by a faculty authority designated by the Faculty Board for Undecided/Undeclared Students.
 If the record indicates little probability that the student will be able to meet the academic standards of the University of California, the student will be disqualified from further enrollment.
 Faculties of undergraduate degree-granting units and the Faculty Board for Undecided/Undeclared Students are obliged by Academic Senate regulations to maintain a procedure under which a student may contest disqualification actions.

-In order to transfer from one campus to another in the University of California or from one UCI School to another, a student who has been disqualified or who is on academic probation must obtain the approval of the appropriate faculty, or its designated agent, into whose jurisdiction the student seeks to transfer.
+In order to transfer from one campus to another in the University of California or from one UCI School to another, a student who has been disqualified or who is on academic notice must obtain the approval of the appropriate faculty, or its designated agent, into whose jurisdiction the student seeks to transfer.

 Credit Hour Unit Limit (Undergraduate)